danielrmrtns/auto-dxcc/README.md

-# auto-dxcc
+# Auto-DXCC
-Auto DXCC: a tool for automatic completion of ARRL's DXCC
+Auto-DXCC: a tool for automatic completion of ARRL's DXCC